Legal status of Salvia divinorum in the United States: Background

-In late 2002, Rep. Joe Baca (D- California) introduced a bill (Congress bill HR 5607) to schedule salvia as a controlled substance at the national level.
-Those opposed to Joe Baca's bill include Daniel Siebert, who sent a letter to Congress arguing against the proposed legislation, and the Center for Cognitive Liberty & Ethics (CCLE), who sent key members of the US Congress a report on Salvia divinorum and its active principle, along with letters from an array of scientists who expressed concern that scheduling Salvia divinorum would negatively impact important research on the plant.
-Baca's bill did not pass.
+Rep. Joe Baca (D-California) introduced to the House of Representatives the Hallucinogen Control Act of 2002, which aimed to amend the Controlled Substances Act to add "any material, compound, mixture, or preparation" that contained salvinorin A or Salvia divinorum to a Schedule I controlled substance at the national level.
+Those opposed to Baca's bill included ethnobotanist Daniel Siebert, who sent a letter to the United States Congress arguing against the proposed legislation, and the Center for Cognitive Liberty & Ethics, who sent key members of Congress a report on Salvia divinorum and salvinorin A, along with letters from an array of scientists who expressed concern that scheduling Salvia divinorum would negatively impact important research on the plant.

-Despite this, a number of states have proposed their own legislation.
-For example, Louisiana, Missouri, Tennessee, Delaware, Florida, Illinois, North Dakota, and Minnesota have so far passed laws prohibiting Salvia divinorum.
-Salvia divinorum remains legal in other states, however.
-Though some bills have died during session, the situation is subject to further change pending the outcome of more recent bills still at the proposal stage.

-Similar to the international situation, in the United States, where individual state legislation does exist, it varies from state to state in its prohibitive degree.
-Some states, such as Delaware, Louisiana, and Missouri, have imposed the strictest Schedule I classification.
-By contrast, the state of Maine has passed laws imposing age restrictions, prohibiting use by and sale to minors under 18 years of age – in a manner generally consistent with controls existing for tobacco and alcohol.
+Despite Rep. Baca's bill not passing, a number of states have proposed their own legislation.
+Louisiana, Missouri, Tennessee, Delaware, Florida, Illinois, North Dakota, and Minnesota have passed laws prohibiting Salvia divinorum.
+Some states, such as Delaware, Louisiana, and Missouri, have imposed the strictest classification of Schedule I. By contrast, the state of Maine has passed laws imposing age restrictions, prohibiting use by and sale to minors, in a manner generally consistent with controls existing for tobacco and alcohol.

-Tennessee has some provision for Salvia divinorum in its natural plant form. – There the law classes its use as a 'Class A misdemeanor', but it is not an offence to possess, plant, cultivate, grow, or harvest Salvia divinorum for "aesthetic, landscaping, or decorative purposes".
+Tennessee has a provision for Salvia divinorum in its natural plant form.
+There the law classifies its use as a Class A misdemeanor, but it is not an offense to possess, plant, cultivate, grow, or harvest Salvia divinorum for "aesthetic, landscaping, or decorative purposes."

-In some states there is no mention of Salvia divinorums's active constituent at all.
-In Delaware for example the plant in its natural form is classified as 'Schedule I', while much more potent purely extracted salvinorin A remains quite legal.

-In Illinois, the wording of the legislation does not mention salvinorin A either, but instead includes "the seeds thereof, any extract from any part of that plant, and every compound, [...] derivative, mixture, or preparation of that plant".
-Daniel Siebert has criticised this wording as being "absurdly broad in scope, for it implies that any substance extracted from Salvia divinorum (water, chlorophyll, etc.) would be treated as a Schedule I controlled substance under the proposed law."

-The DEA has indicated on its website that it is aware of Salvia divinorum and is evaluating the plant for possible scheduling.
-Daniel Siebert claims he was informed on July 20, 2007, that the DEA had initiated an Eight Factor Analysis of Salvia divinorum.
-The Controlled Substances Act requires that this analysis be performed before a substance can be scheduled as a controlled substance.
-The eight factors considered are: